 Supporting Our Communities

-WJ are part of local, national, global, industry and countless other communities, not to mention our own community within WJ.
-In each of these communities we have a responsibility to support and respect them to the best of our abilities, whether that is delivering large scale projects safely or just being courtesy to the community we are passing through.
+WJ are part of the local, national, global, industry and countless other communities, not to mention our own community within WJ.
+In each of these communities, we have a responsibility to support and respect them to the best of our abilities, whether that is delivering large scale projects safely or just being a courtesy to the community we are passing through.

 To do this we invest a great deal of time and resources into health, safety and wellbeing, ensuring all our employees go home safe and well, recovering the support they need.

 Through our Thinking Community initiative, we also support communities throughout the UK, delivering various projects such as playground markings, work experience, sponsoring football teams and supporting many other causes.

 Safety is our number one priority, everyone should go home safe and well.
 This means ensuring our people are exposed to as minimal amount of risk as possible and are able to manage their work life commitments without compromising their Health, Safety and Wellbeing.

 Improving safety is a collaborative exercise, which is why we encourage collaboration with others and sharing our lessons learnt and at the same time listening and learning from theirs.

 We have cultivated a culture within WJ where we continually question and encourage our stakeholders to challenge us on our safety and safety values.